 The automation revolution can also significantly impact the process of delivery for restaurants.
 Several futuristic technologies are already being used by various food chains for faster, smoother & more efficient food delivery.

 For instance, Dominos Pizza is testing a high-tech, autonomous robot, DRU developed by Starship Technologies programmed with inbuilt cameras & GPS systems that carries about 4-5 medium pizzas and delivers them independently to the customers via a code delivered to their phone while can be used to unlock the cargo area to access the pizzas.

 Though technology like DRU is currently still in testing phases, it indicates the upcoming wave of change in the way restaurants deliver food driven by automation and technological advancements.

-While automation can help solve a lot of common food service challenges, it’s no silver bullet.
-Here are a few issues that prove that the robot takeover isn’t as close as some may think.
+While automation can help solve a lot of common foodservice challenges, it's no silver bullet.
+Here are a few issues that prove that the robot takeover of restaurant chains isn't as close as some may think.

 High implementation costs.
 Cost is a huge barrier to entry for restaurants.
 Smart and responsive machines can be incredibly expensive to obtain and tweak to ensure they cater to the nuances of your restaurant.